What You Need to Know: Transportation

-Transportation and Parking is offering a special temporary parking program for employees who are working exclusively remotely this fall.
+Transportation and Parking will continue the special temporary parking program for employees who are working exclusively remotely this spring.

-- Remote employees’ parking permits are suspended from Aug.
-1 through Dec.
-31.
+- Remote employees’ parking permits will be suspended through Sunday, May 30.

-- Parking fees included as an automatic payroll deduction were suspended beginning Aug.
-1.
+- Parking fees included as an automatic payroll deduction will continue to be suspended.

 - Permits for remote employees remain active in WVU’s parking database, which allows Transportation and Parking to share important parking updates and announcements with these employees.